GABETROLL/holbertonschool-web-development/README.md

 Figma file: https://www.figma.com/file/XrEAsu1vQj5fhVaNG38d2W/Homepage?type=design&node-id=0-1&mode=design

+This project's goal is to recreate a website from that Figma file, by making a **static** site.
+The buttons and links __shouldn't__ trigger anything.

 This repository consists of two propjects.

 The first one is inside [html_advanced/](html_advanced/), which is an HTML-only version of the complete site.